-NUR 2042 Psychiatric-Mental Health Nursing Care 2 Hours ---------- --- --------- --
+NUR 2042 Psychiatric-Mental Health Nursing Care 2 Hours -- ---------

 A clinical course focusing on the application of psychiatric and mental health concepts used when caring for clients with diagnosed mental health/psychiatric needs.
 Principles of therapeutic communication are emphasized.
 Clinical settings include acute, in-patient, and community-based mental health facilities.
 Prerequisite: A grade of C or better in NUR 2037.
 Offered in spring semester (first 5 weeks), fourth semester of Nursing curriculum.

 Classroom 4 hours/week; Clinical 12 hours/week.

+Care Clinical

-NUR 2142 Advanced Med/Surg Nursing Care Clinical 2 Hours ---------- -- --------- laboratory and acute care environments experiencing needs resulting from complex multisystem disruptions.
+Requires students to apply knowledge and skills to the care of adult patients in a simulated laboratory and acute care environments experiencing needs resulting from complex multisystem disruptions.
 Students apply the Nursing process and utilize information literacy skills to achieve deliberative and competent decision-making that is grounded in evidence-based practice to achieve best practice outcomes.
 Emphasis will be placed on prioritization of care through collaboration with other members of the health care team, patients and their families.